Are You Living With a Fear of Happiness?

 Life happens and you’re always going to have your ups and downs.
 But, it doesn’t mean unhappy events are a result of you having fun.

-Tips to Releasing Limiting Beliefs the Shamanic Way
+Tips for Releasing Limiting Beliefs in the Shamanic Way

 Full Moon rituals: Full Moons are a good time for releasing negative beliefs.
 I always burn a little fire and write a note expressing my gratitude for the lessons I’ve learned from my limiting beliefs.
 I then burn the note, releasing my beliefs at the same time.
 Lighting a candle and burning your limiting beliefs this way works just as well.